 Some sheep are shorn twice a year but the sheep at the Bear Creek Ranch are shorn once in March right before lambing begins.
 We hire a professional shearer who does excellent work and takes care with the animals.
 Our sheep average an 8 to 9 pound fleece for the ewes and 15 pounds for the rams.
 The fleece is then brought to a woolen mill where it is picked, washed and carded into roving.

 Wool has excellent insulating properties that will keep you warm in the winter and cool in the summer.

-At the Bear Creek Ranch we raise registered Romney sheep.
+At the Bear Creek Ranch we raise registered Romney, Wensleydale and Blue Faced Leicester Sheep.
 I use their wool in all my sculptures and kits.

 The Romney fleece is unique among all breeds of sheep in the way it combines several important traits.
 The fleece is lustrous; it hangs in separate locks, with minimal cross fibers between the locks.
 It is also high yielding and easily spun.
 Uniformity of crimp from the butt to the tip of a lock is also typical of the breed.
 Romney wool has the finest fiber diameter of all the longwool breeds; the spinning count may run from 50 to 44 (equivalent to about 29-36 microns).
 Ideally, the spinning count of the fleece is consistent over the entire body.

 It is the low grease content of Romney wool that makes it a very light shrinking fleece upon washing, and consequently high yielding.
 Since the value of a fleece depends on its clean wool content and not its grease weight, the Romney, whose fleece can boast a clean yield of over 70%, is one of the heaviest wool producers of all breeds.